convox/praxis/GETTING_STARTED.md

     $ export RACK_URL=https://715f4971060be34d64d9e2f39f33820d:@rack.convo-Balan-1EDQ1YOXSKZGL-1009186257.us-east-1.rack.convox.io

+**Setting this environment variable is a temporary requirement for the beta.**

 ### Deploy to production

 Now you can deploy your application to your production Rack.
 You've already verified everything on your development rack, so you can deploy with confidence.